KittyCAD/kcl-experiments/frontend-api.md

 ## Traversal API

 In order to have a way to implement very specific queries, instead of many one-off functions, there will be a `traverse()` API that does a DFS traversal of the AST, calling a TS callback on each node, providing `KclNodeInfo` of the node.
 Crucially, this doesn't expose the internal representation of the nodes, but only their facade.
-This is a last resort for callers when a more-focused API doesn't exist.
+This is a last resort for callers when a more-focused API doesn't exist (we should assess the situations where this gets used, and see if it signals holes in our query helpers).

 ## Initial Implementation